Sanchez-Alexandre/Sanchez-Alexandre/README.md

 - A website for my high school with my friends.

 🌱 I’m currently learning :
--Javascript.
+- Javascript.
 NodeJS.
 SQL

 📫 How to reach me :
--On discord.
+- On discord.
 Mr.Robot#8797

 <!--
 **Sanchez-Alexandre/Sanchez-Alexandre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.